kschuetz/kraftwerk/README.md

 }
 ```

 The `run` method we used previously randomly generates a new seed each time it is called.
 If we have a specific
-initial seed value we would like to use, we pass it in as a parameter:
+initial seed value we would like to use, we can pass it in as a parameter:

 ```java
 public static class InitialSeedExample {